 - What I would have done in the exact same circumstances or events.

-Therefore, because I don’t know the truth about those 4 matters I am never in a position to judge a fellow Jesus-believer when he or she sins!
+Therefore, because I don’t know the truth about those 4 matters I am never in a position to judge a fellow Jesus-believer (or pre-believer, for that matter) when he or she sins!
 Nor, am I ever in a position to harbor anger, bitterness, or unforgiveness against them.
 Ever!